VERSO-UVM/Heard-and-Understood-App/README.md

 This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details

 ## Acknowledgments
-This project would not be possible without Robert "Bob" Gramling, MD and Donna Rizzo and the work by the Vermont Conversation Lab at the University of Vermont (UVM)
+This project would not be possible without Robert "Bob" Gramling, MD and Donna Rizzo and the work by the [Vermont Conversation Lab](https://vermontconversationlab.com/) at the University of Vermont (UVM) and funding through the [EpsCor SOCKS](https://www.uvm.edu/socks/#about) grant.